Skip to content

 Next, describe where and how the interviews took place.
 Were they conducted in person, over the phone, or via a virtual platform?
 If you used a platform like Zoom or Microsoft Teams, name it.
 These small details show methodological transparency.

 You should also mention practical elements such as how long each interview lasted and how participants were contacted.
 For example, did you email them directly, recruit via LinkedIn, or approach them through a professional association?
-These details may seem minor, but they help your examiner assess the rigour of your process.
+These details may seem minor, but they help your examiner assess the rigor of your process.

 This is something we see many students unsure about in our dissertation coaching sessions.
 They often worry they’re being too detailed, when in reality, dissertations typically require far more practical detail than journal articles do.